By Lorena Reynoso-Singh

 I’ve been on the self-care journey long enough though, to know that when this kind of opportunities present themselves, the best thing to do is treat myself to those things I can’t do when others are around (unless they’re my girl buddies over for a planned girlfriend pampering session).
 Loving myself enough to treat myself to kind acts that are creative, relaxing, fun or nourishing, undeniably and unfailingly always inoculate my day with the chutzpah needed to get the “should’s” done happily.

 Self-Kindness Leads To Larger Bandwidth

 That chutzpah is what gives me the bandwidth for more attention to detail where it makes a difference like smiley face strawberries on my son’s pancake instead of just tossed on top or putting a little elbow grease and my heart into a card for a friends’ birthday instead of buying it.

-Over Thinking It Took Precious Time
+Over Thinking, It Took Precious Time

 The downside of that momentous occasion the other day was that due to being hardwired in the habit of doing things for myself in the morning, I ended up spending half of the time thinking what best way to use it, what a time waster!
 I think of self-care all the time and write about it every week, but I’m a planner at heart, so thinking on my feet on such an occasion was not my strong point.
-I thought to myself “What if there was a fun and easier way to access those great self-loving ideas when I needed them?”
+I thought to myself “What if there were a fun and easier way to access those great self-loving ideas when I needed them?”